LearningLocker/docs/src/http-clients.md

 updatedAt | When this document was last updated. title | String.
 The title of the client. api | The client [basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication) details.
-[See api](#api). authority | A json encoded string of an agent object that will be added to any statements the client pushes statement model.
-[See authority](#authority). scopes | An array of strings. permission [scopes](/http-roles#scopes) that this client has permission for. isTrusted | Whether this client is active. organisation | The [organisation](/http-organisations#schema) this client is attached to. lrs_id | The id of the [store](/http-stores#schema) that the system will put recieved xapi statements.
+[See api](#api). authority | A JSON encoded string of an agent object that will be set on any statements that the client pushes.
+[See authority](#authority). scopes | An array of strings.
+Permission [scopes](/http-roles#scopes) that this client has permission for. isTrusted | Whether this client is enabled. organisation | The [organisation](/http-organisations#schema) this client is attached to. lrs_id | The id of the [store](/http-stores#schema) that the system will put received xapi statements.

-# api
+### api

 Name | Description
 --- | ---
 basic_key | The basic auth key.
 basic_secret | The basic auth secret.

-# authority
+### authority

-This is a json encoded string, of the following properties:
+This is a JSON encoded string, of the following properties:

 Name | Description
 --- | ---